 Theology of Care

 Christian counseling, at it’s core, is issue focused disciple-making.
-Counselors need to personally know Jesus and be able to listen and love well.
-Counselors must also be able to apply the principles of Scripture to the heart and mind of others in a clear, personal and practical manner.
-This involves empathetically wading through many of the thoughts, hurts, anxieties, fears, losses, and longings that shape beliefs, disrupt the body and drive actions.
+Counselors must be able to listen long and love well, while applying the principles of Scripture to the heart and mind of others in a clear, personal, and practical manner.
+This involves empathetically wading through many of the thoughts, hurts, anxieties, fears, losses, and longings that shape beliefs, disrupt the body, and drive actions.
+Counselors must be attentive to people amidst the complex suffering that sin causes in this world and able to speak truth in love with empathy and discernment.
+As people gain more clarity amidst their struggles, the grace, truth, and love of God are able to be applied with redemptive precision.